jeremy9959/Math-5211/docs/index.md

 ### Assessment

-Grades in this course will be based on:
+Grades in this course will be based on on a series of homework assignments, due roughly every 2-3 weeks.

-- Homework (40%)
-- Two exams (30% each)

 ### Disclaimer